ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 "application/token-issuer-directory" and are located at the well-known location /.well-known/token-issuer-directory; see {{wkuri-reg}} for the registration information for this well-known URI.
-The reason that this resource is located at a well-known URI is that Issuers are defined by their origin in TokenChallenge structures; see {{Section 2.1 of AUTHSCHEME}}.
+The reason that this resource is located at a well-known URI is that Issuers are defined by an origin name in TokenChallenge structures; see {{Section 2.1 of AUTHSCHEME}}.

 The Issuer directory and Issuer resources SHOULD be available on the same domain.
 If